About the University

 Requirements:

-- Writing assignments must be weighted in the grading scheme such that students are discouraged from skipping the assignment (i.e. writing assignments are worth a minimum 10% of the overall grade).
+1. Oral communication assignments must be weighted in the grading scheme such that students are discouraged from skipping the assignments. (i.e., the total of all oral communication assignments must be worth at least 20% of the overall grade).

-- Writing assignments must be tied to the purpose/requirements of the “D” designation.
+2. Oral communication assignments must be tied to the purpose/requirements of the designation.

-- The minimum required number of pages may be encompassed in one or multiple assignments.
-Informal writing assignments (like journals or class notes) and group projects will not count toward writing minimum.
-Multiple drafts of the same work cannot be counted twice in the cumulative page minimum.
+3. Oral communication must form the basis of at least 20% of course assignments, including the critique and development of oral presentation materials.
+Presentations may be live or recorded.
+Informal and group presentations will not count toward the oral communication minimum.
+Multiple drafts of the same work cannot be counted twice in the cumulative minimum.

 Requirements: